JunyouC/R_Proficiency_Demonstration-me/README.md

 </br>**5.
 Sentiment analysis of lyrics**
 <br/>**brief intro**: I did frequency, sentiment and worldcloud analysis to analyze lyrics of the top 10 most popular songs and top 100 most popular songs on Spotify (yes I did them two times using different methods to extract the data).
 <br/>
-<br/> *It should be noted that I used APIkey in R wrapper.
+<br/>:boom:*It should be noted that I used APIkey in R wrapper.
 Therefore the Rcode is only reproducible when you entered your APIkey.
 To get the API key you can start a account here at [musixmach](https://developer.musixmatch.com/).*:wink:

 ## 3. Web Scraping
 You can find the analysis [here](https://github.com/JunyouC/R_Proficiency_Demonstration-me/tree/main/webscraping).